edarichev/mclib/README.md

 ## How to use

-All classes are used according to a uniform scheme:
+All classes are used according to an uniform scheme:
 1. Define a macro for the platform you need:
 * `PLATFORM_STM32_HAL` for STM32 if you use CubeHAL (currently only this platform is supported)
 2. Include the header file of the required class after platform-specific headers
 3. Declare an instance of the I2C/SPI etc. protocol class appropriate for your platform.

+For example:

 ```C++
 // your existing code:
 #include "stm32f4xx_hal.h" // for example STM32 & HAL for F4xx board